isunjn/serene/USAGE.md

 ## Icon

-Copy `myblog/themes/serene/static/icon` directory to `myblog/static/icon`, the icon value in `links` of home section is the file name of the svg file.
+The default icons are placed in `myblog/themes/serene/static/icon`, the `icon` value in `links` of home section is the file name of the svg file.

-To customize, find the svg file you want, modify (in case you don't kown, a svg file is just a plian text file) its width and height to 18, and the color to `currentColor`:
+To customize, find the svg file you want, modify (in case you don't kown, a svg file is just a plian text file) its width and height to `18`, and the color to `currentColor`:

 `... width="18" height="18" ... fill="currentColor" ...`

+and then put it in `myblog/static/icon`, file in this folder with the same name will override the default one.

 The default icons mostly came from [Remix Icon](https://remixicon.com/).